caseymcc/loreforge/.roo/rules/02-build_environment.md

     * `runServer.sh --arch <arch>`: Sets the architecture (default: x64).
     * `runServer.sh --build <type>`: Sets the build type (default: debug).
   * The application binary is located at `build/${OS}_${ARCH}_${BUILD_TYPE}` within the container.
+  * When running test make sure to restart the server `runServer.sh` before running the tests